-Should the complainant be unsatisfied with the resolution decided upon by the College, he or she may appeal the decision to the Campus President within 7 working days of the receipt of the resolution.
+Should the complainant be unsatisfied with the resolution decided upon by the College, he or she may appeal the decision within 7 working days of the receipt of the resolution by sending the appeal to regulatory@hussiancollege.edu.

-The Campus President's office will convene a committee of up to three members to review the appeal, participate in a hearing, and make a decision.
+The Regulatory department will convene a committee of up to three members to review the appeal, participate in a hearing, and make a decision.
 At the hearing, all parties have the opportunity to be heard, present supporting documents and bring witnesses.
-The committee will notify complainant(s) of the decision regarding the appeal no late than 15 working days following the hearing.
+The committee will notify complainant(s) of the decision regarding the appeal no later than 15 working days following the hearing.
 All decisions made by the committee are final.